 The Link 360 is an optional accessory, but it can also be sold as part of the Speak 510 pack.
 In such cases, the speakerphone and the dongle are pre-paired and ready to use.
 All that needs to be done is simply plug the dongle into the laptop’s USB port.

 A rechargeable battery powers the Speak 510.
 This battery exhibits remarkable life, enduring a total of 15 hours.
-It should be mentioned that it endures 15 hours, regardless of the speakerphone is used mainly for music or mainly for calls.
+It should be mentioned that it endures 15 hours, regardless of whether the speakerphone is used mainly for music or mainly for calls.

 The Speaker 510’s battery is recharged by plugging the speakerphone’s in-built USB cable into a laptop.
 Alternatively, users can obtain a power switch adaptor or a power bank.
 The battery’s charging time is only two hours.

 This way, the Speak 510 lasts for 15 hours while taking just two to fully charge.
-In terms of the ‘battery endurance – charging time’ ratio, the Speak 510 exceeds significantly in front of competitors.
+In terms of the ‘battery endurance – charging time’ ratio, the Speak 510 exceeds significantly most of its competitors.

 For example, the Yamaha YVC-200 lasts 10 hours and takes 5 to charge.
 Similarly, the Yealink CP900’s battery lasts 12 hours and takes 3 and a half to charge.

 As with most Jabra products, the Speak 510 has a 2-year warranty (only applies to authorized resellers).

 Customers can be further reassured by the fact that Jabra has perhaps the best online support.

 Jabra is known for the enterprise-level quality of its products.
 But with portable products like the Speak 510, this quality is easily carried over from the corporate building into the home office.

 And so, what would be the bottom line about the Jabra Speak 510?

 There isn’t much else to be asked out of a compact speakerphone.
-It is easy to use, the audio quality is flawless, the battery life is impressive.
-In the wake of the ‘new normal’, the Speak 510 would make one trusted work assistant.
+It is easy to use, the audio quality is flawless, and the battery life is impressive.
+In the wake of the new normal, the Speak 510 would make one trusted work assistant.